 Primary Steelmaking

 In this leg of the steelmaking process, the iron ore is mixed with coal and lime and heated in a blast furnace having a 100 to 400-ton capacity.
-Lime acts as a flux and forms a protective layer on top of this hot molten metal.
+Lime acts as a flux and forms a protective layer on top of the hot molten metal.

 Modern primary steelmaking uses Basic Oxygen Furnace (BOS) or Electric Arc Furnace (EAF) processes.
 These are both based on the original Bessemer process for steelmaking.